-The private Girls Boarding School, at the corner of Moore and McIntyre Streets, known as Alma College, in St Thomas, Ontario, opened its doors to young women in 1881 and finally closed in 1988.
+Alma College the private Girls Boarding School, at the corner of Moore and McIntyre Streets, in St Thomas, Ontario, opened its doors to young women in 1881 and finally closed in 1988.

 The people of St Thomas grieved the loss of this beloved landmark when it was burnt to the ground in May 2008.